raspberrypilearning/astronaut-reaction-times/worksheet.md

 	![ISS travels Script](images/script2.png)

-1. Save your games and test that it works by clicking on the green flag.
+1. Save your game and test that it works by clicking on the green flag.

 	![ISS travels Output](images/output2.png)

 ## What next?

-- You could make the game more interactive by getting the players name before they start and storing that information in a new `name` variable.
+- You could make the game more interactive by getting the Tim Peake sprite to ask for the player's name before they start and storing that information in a new `name` variable.
 Then you would be able to personalise the `say` blocks to include the players name.
 - Using some of the other images, could you change the background and sprites to make the game more interesting?
 - If you have a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/), could you use it to trigger the timer instead of pressing the space bar?